jfellus/pgcc/README.md

 ## CAVEATS

-- Lacks timescales (but coming soon !)
+- For now, timescales are not compatible with synchronized links (but coming soon !)
 - Lacks syntax converter from old promethe nets and scripts (coming soon !)
 - Lacks graphical editor (but Coeos++ is just 'round the corner...)